-For us, the still-cool evenings of spring call for a thick, creamy soup, like this purée of root vegetables.
+For us, fall evenings call for a thick, creamy soup, like this purée of root vegetables.
 It’s particularly well-suited because it’s made with celery root, turnips, and rutabaga, so it has a lighter texture than a potato-leek soup.
-We’ve whirled it up with leeks, herbs, butter, and lemon — it tastes like a fresh spring day.
+We’ve whirled it up with leeks, herbs, butter, and lemon — it tastes so fresh.
 Given its pale color, the first spoonful is actually a bit of a revelation: earthy-sweet and deeply savory with plenty of bright lemon, black pepper, and just the tiniest hint of bitter attitude.

 It’s the kind of soup you can throw together quickly for a weeknight meal or the opening act of a larger menu — everything is rough-chopped because it’s all going into the blender anyway.
 It’s also a fun soup to play with: The balance of butter, leeks, and root veggies creates a creamy, comforting base.
 Here, we’ve used thyme, salt, black pepper, and lemon to heighten the veggies’ more complex flavors and to add some brilliance and depth.
 You can take the lemon and pepper up or down a notch and even swap in other herbs and spices, like dill, ginger, or nutmeg.

-If you’re having a dinner party, we’d serve this soup as a first course — and garnish with bright green herbs for color.
+If you’re having a special dinner, we’d serve this soup as a first course — and garnish it with bright green herbs for color.
 It will also make a wonderful light dinner served alongside a hunk of crusty bread and a leafy green salad.
 Or, if you’re very hungry, perch a sandwich on the plate with it.
 Something dunkable.

 6 Tbsp unsalted butter